- Home /

 9 minute read

-What is the difference between lane splitting and lane filtering?
+What’s the difference between lane splitting and lane filtering?

-Motorcycle filtering laws in your state
+Motorcycle lane filtering laws in your state

 Queensland

-the traffic lanes are travelling in the same direction;
+the traffic lanes are travelling in the same direction

-you’re travelling at 30km/h or slower; and
+you’re travelling at 30km/h or slower, and

-it’s safe to do so.
+it’s safe to do so

-Lane filtering is illegal:
+Lane filtering in QLD is illegal:

-if one of the lanes is a dedicated turning lane;
+if one of the lanes is a dedicated turning lane

-in a bicycle lane;
+in a bicycle lane

-between a vehicle and the kerb;
+between a vehicle and the kerb

-in a school zone during school zone hours; and
+in a school zone during school zone hours, and

-where there are ‘no filtering’ signs present.
+where there are ‘no filtering’ signs present

 New South Wales

-Lane filtering is illegal:
+Lane filtering in NSW is illegal:

-between a vehicle and the kerb;
+between a vehicle and the kerb

-next to parked vehicles;
+next to parked vehicles

-in bicycle lanes;
+in bicycle lanes

-in school zones; and
+in school zones, and

-between lanes of traffic travelling in opposite directions.
+between lanes of traffic travelling in opposite directions

 Victoria